How to Set Up Cron Jobs for Global Inventory & Product Synchs

 How to Set Up Cron Jobs for Inventory & Product Synchs

-Setting the Correct Batch Size
+Setting the Correct Batch Size for Synch

 Xeroom creates batches in order to handle the Xero limitations on processing the no of inventory updates in one go.
-Xero recommend 50-100 products are updated at once although we have found that 500 is a good number to start with for batch size and to only reduce it from there if you encounter problems since it is obviously more effecient to update in one larger batch rather than more smaller batches.
+As of now ie 2026 the synch can handle up to 1200 products per batch reliably but we have found that 600 is a good number to start with.
+If all the batches run ok then try increasing it to 1000.
+If not then reduce it from there if you encounter problems since it is obviously more effecient to update in one larger batch rather than more smaller batches.
 Xeroom spawns cron jobs to process each batch and they execute at the rate of one/minute.
-For manual “Synch Now” jobs the progress is also shown on the screen.
-Log files are generated for each batch and numbered sequentially for each batch along with a time stamp.
-To avoid lots of clutter only the last 50 log files are kept.
+If Xero hits a problem with a particular product update then it will abort the batch and Xeroom will cycle to the next batch.
+This is why it is important to check all the log files when testing the synch as they will indicate a failed batch.

 This is how the synch works: